ggasmithh/word_ban_bot/README.md

 # word_ban_bot

 ## what?
-word_ban_bot is a super simple bot that keeps track of any desired words' usage in a Telegram group, and scolds those who use those words.
+word_ban_bot is a super simple bot that keeps track of any desired words' usage in a Telegram group, and scolds people who use those words.

 ## why?
 that is a great question!